Keith Traylor

-Byron Keith Traylor (born September 3, 1969) is a former American football nose tackle who played 17 seasons in the National Football League.
-He was originally drafted by the Denver Broncos in the third round of the 1991 NFL Draft.
+Byron Keith Traylor (born September 3, 1969) is an American former professional football player who was a nose tackle for 17 seasons in the National Football League (NFL).
+He was originally drafted by the Denver Broncos in the third round of the 1991 NFL draft.
 He played college football at Central Oklahoma.
 Traylor has won a total of three Super Bowl rings; he won two with the Denver Broncos and one with the New England Patriots.

 Early life

 Keith Traylor was born September 3, 1969, into an athletic family.
 His mother, Vernestine, was a standout high school basketball player before giving birth to him at age seventeen, and his two younger brothers played college football and basketball, respectively.
 Traylor was a two-time all-state and all-conference linebacker at Malvern High School in Malvern, Arkansas.
 He also excelled in basketball and baseball, earning all-state and all-conference honors in both sports.
 Traylor was named Player of the Decade for the 1980s by the Arkansas Democrat-Gazette, and is second in state history for tackles in a season, amassing 231 tackles in 1985.
 Traylor, who was considered one of the top ten players in the country as a senior, was one of several highly rated high school football players in Arkansas during the mid-1980s, including Little Rock Parkview's Keith Jackson and Pine Bluff High School's Eric Mitchell.